MajorZiploc/tooling_notes/aseprite/notes.md

 magic wand:
   W
   NOTE: Contiouous option can be useful
+  NOTE: selecting everything without brush strokes on it is a good strategy to ensure you dont paint over things and only paint on unpainted areas
+    good for pairing with 'Brush out of selection' tip

+### Brush out of selection (useful for making tilesets)
+1. make a selection
+2. press b
+3. press <ctrl-b>
+With contextual option: 'Paint aligned to source' selected

 rectangle:
   M
+  double clicking a block will select the block
+    good for creating tilesets

 lasso
   Q

+### Deselecting small pieces of an already selected area
+  contextual tool option: 'Subtract from selection'

 ## Measure object sizes in canvas
 done manually by counting the background_blocks for height and width